hsrascon/Behavioral-Cloning/README.md

 # Behavioral-Cloning
 End-to-end driving in a simulator using a convolutional neural network.
+Please refer to `writeup_report.md` for a detailed discussion about the project.

 Overview